Crystal Webster: 2015–2018

 Team Fleury began the 2016–17 Grand Slam season at the 2016 WFG Masters, going 1–3 at the event.
 A month later, the team lost in the quarterfinals of the 2016 Tour Challenge.
 Later that month, they picked up a win at The Sunova Spiel at East St. Paul World Curling Tour event.
 A week later, they played in the 2016 Canada Cup of Curling, which they finished with a 2–4 record.
 At their next slam, the 2016 National, they missed the playoffs again with a 1–3 record.
 They were more successful at the 2017 Meridian Canadian Open, where they lost in the quarterfinal.
 At the 2017 Northern Ontario Scotties Tournament of Hearts, they again lost in the final to the Krista McCarville rink.
 The team finished their season with another quarterfinal finish at the 2017 Players' Championship.

 The team began the 2017–18 season at the 2017 Tour Challenge, where they finished with a winless 0–4 record.
 The next month, they picked up a tour event win at the Gord Carroll Curling Classic.
 After three seasons as one of the top teams in Canada, Team Fleury qualified for the 2017 Canadian Olympic Curling Pre-Trials as the number one seed.
 At the Pre-trials, they finished with a disappointing 2–4 record, missing the playoffs.
 A week later, the team rebounded by making it all the way to the semifinal of the 2017 National Grand Slam event.
 The team regrouped at the 2018 Northern Ontario Scotties Tournament of Hearts, defeating Krista McCarville in the final to qualify for the 2018 Scotties Tournament of Hearts.
 The team would finish round-robin and championship pool play with an 8–3 record, in fourth place and a spot in the playoffs.
 They would lose the 3 vs. 4 page playoff game to Mary-Anne Arsenault of Nova Scotia, eliminating them from the tournament.
 A few weeks later, the team announced they would disband at the end of the 2017–18 season, citing work and family commitments.

+2021–present

+After a three-year hiatus, Webster began curling competitively once again during the 2021–22 season as alternate for Team Kayla Skrlik.
+The team qualified for the 2022 Alberta Scotties Tournament of Hearts where they finished in last place with a 1–6 record.
+The next season, they fared much better at the 2023 provincial championship, going undefeated through the round robin to qualify for the final against Casey Scheidegger.
+The game went back and forth, with Skrlik making a highlight reel double takeout in the tenth end to score two and win the game 9–8.
+With the win, Team Skrlik represented Alberta at the 2023 Scotties Tournament of Hearts where they missed the playoffs with a 4–4 record.

 Personal life

 She is employed as a mortgage specialist with RBC.
-She has two children.
+She is married to Robert Galvin and has two children.